 Here are the events planned for the near future:There are no upcoming events at this time.

-If you have questions about the Lodge Scholarships which are not answered in the documents available here, please contact Anika Gregg, Scholarship Committee Chair.
+If you have questions about the Lodge Scholarship program that are not answered in the documents linked here, please contact the Scholarship Committee.

 Sons of Norway